-Water is available from the water fountain in the common room there is a fridge where you can keep your lunch if you bring one from home.
-If you prefer, you can buy lunch from the 6th form café using a card.
+Water is available from the water fountain in the common room.
+Tcodhere is a fridge where you can keep your lunch if you bring one from home.
+If you prefer, you can buy lunch from the Sixth Form café using a card.